 Breaking Free from Pesticide Dependency

 We have been providing honeybees in the form of nucleus colonies (“nucs”) to local folks who need bees since 2011.
-We have always raised our own queens rather than ordering them in from out of state.
-People continue to report great success, productivity, and gentleness from our stock.
+Customers continue to report great success, productivity, and gentleness from our stock.

-Fed up with the treatment treadmill, we have been raising our bees naturally without antibiotics and using only organic mite treatments, going mostly without mite treatments altogether since 2009.
-Over the last 7 years we have treated less than 4% of our colonies with any mite treatments whatsoever, and during the same time period our average winter losses have been below 35%.
-Over and over again tests have shown our colonies to be free of Nosema, and we have never had chalkbrood or foulbrood in any of our colonies.
+Our bees have been practically free of all mite treatments since 2010 and during the same time period our average winter losses have been below 35%.
+All tests have shown our colonies to be free of Nosema, and we have never had chalkbrood or foulbrood in any of our colonies, and we never treat with antibiotics.
 Our hives are inspected by the WV Department of Agriculture annually.

 “Over the last 7 years we have treated less than 4% of our colonies with any mite treatments whatsoever, and during the same time period our average winter losses have been below 35%.”

 “…I wanted to let you know that the three nuc splits I picked up from you back in May are going strong, filling their hive bodies and looking really good.
 Thanks for the strong splits!“

 Organic Grower in West Virginia

 “We got home the other evening and got the 2 nucs in the hives… Today was my first chance to check them out.
 Marked Blue queens look great (marked well and look like Carniolan)